thomasriley/observability-for-kubernetes/content/monitoring-kubernetes/metrics/kubelet-cadvisor/_index.md

 ## Deployment

-We need not need to deploy a Prometheus Exporter to scrape metrics from Kublet and cAdvisor as they expose a metrics endpoint out the box, therefore we only need to configure our instance of Prometheus to start scraping metrics using a ServiceMonitor.
+We do not need to deploy a Prometheus Exporter to scrape metrics from Kublet and cAdvisor as they expose metrics endpoints out the box, therefore we only need to configure Prometheus to start scraping metrics using a ServiceMonitor.

 Create a file called **kubelet.yaml** and add the following: